Third Place in Future Rider: A Shell Eco-marathon Challenge for Americas

 The team believes that the technological advances expected for this next decade are enormous.
 With the ascension and intensive improvement of artificial intelligence, the widespread use of new manufacturing, data and upcoming technologies, they believe that the car of the future design needs to establish new industry standards.

 With K.I.T.T. from NBC’s Knight Rider as inspiration, Shell Eco-marathon teams created the next car of the future.
-Check out all shortlisted teams.Explore teams
+Check out the winners and all shortlisted teams.Explore teams

 Future Rider: A Shell Eco-marathon Challenge